 - Improve nipple symmetry

 Smoking and all forms of nicotine should be stopped at least 2 weeks prior to any nipple surgery.
 This includes e-cigarettes, patches, and gum.

 Any medications and supplements which cause an increased risk of bleeding should also be stopped 2 weeks prior to any major surgery.
 Please see our list of medications and supplements to avoid.
 As always, make sure to check with your doctor before stopping any medications.

 Your surgeon will choose the optimal location for the projecting nipple(s).
 Using geometric principles, they will surgically reshape the central breast skin to create a small cylinder resembling a nipple.
 Postoperative dressings and padding will be placed to protect the nipple from compression, which the patient can then perform at home for the next 6-8 weeks until healing is complete.
 Dr. Scholl’s corn and callous pads, or small gauze pads often work great for this

 RECOVERY FROM NIPPLE RECONSTRUCTION

-This is an office procedure performed under local anesthetic.
+This is an office procedure performed under a local anesthetic.
 Patients can drive themselves to the appointment, without eating or drinking restrictions.
-This is not an overly painful procedure, and most patients need only Tylenol or other over the counter pain medications for a few days afterwards.
+This is not an overly painful procedure, and most patients need only Tylenol or other over-the-counter pain medications for a few days afterward.
 Most patients can resume normal light activities immediately, and shower within 24-48 hours.
 Avoid heavy lifting or straining for 1 week.
-Nipple pads and protection will need to be worn for 6-8 weeks afterwards.
+Nipple pads and protection will need to be worn for 6-8 weeks afterward.